Brown v. Board of Education: Reaction and aftermath

-Although Americans generally cheered the Court's decision in Brown, most white Southerners decried it.
-Many Southern white Americans viewed Brown as "a day of catastrophe—a Black Monday—a day something like Pearl Harbor."
-In the face of entrenched Southern opposition, progress on integrating American schools moved slowly.
+Americans mostly cheered the Court's decision in Brown, but most white Southerners decried it.
+Many white Southerners viewed Brown as "a day of catastrophe—a Black Monday—a day something like Pearl Harbor."
+In the face of entrenched Southern opposition, progress on integrating American schools was slow.
 The American political historian Robert G. McCloskey described:

 In Virginia, Senator Harry F. Byrd organized the Massive Resistance movement that included the closing of schools rather than desegregating them.

 For several decades after the Brown decision, African-American teachers, principals, and other school staff who worked in segregated Black schools were fired or laid off as Southerners sought to create a system of integrated schools with White leadership.
 According to historian Michael Fultz, "In many ways the South moved faster, with more 'deliberate speed' in displacing Black educators than it did in desegregating schools."

 Deep South

 Texas Attorney General John Ben Shepperd organized a campaign to generate legal obstacles to the implementation of desegregation.

-In September 1957, Arkansas governor Orval Faubus called out the Arkansas Army National Guard to block the entry of nine black students, later known as the "Little Rock Nine", after the desegregation of Little Rock Central High School.
+In September 1957, Arkansas governor Orval Faubus called out the Arkansas Army National Guard to block the entry of nine black students, later known as the "Little Rock Nine" after the desegregation of Little Rock Central High School.
 President Dwight D. Eisenhower responded by asserting federal control over the Arkansas National Guard and deploying troops from the U.S. Army's 101st Airborne Division stationed at Fort Campbell to ensure the black students could safely register for and attend classes.

 Also in 1957, Florida's response was mixed.
 Its legislature passed an Interposition Resolution denouncing the decision and declaring it null and void.
 But Florida Governor LeRoy Collins, though joining in the protest against the court decision, refused to sign it, arguing that the attempt to overturn the ruling must be done by legal methods.

 In Mississippi, fear of violence prevented any plaintiff from bringing a school desegregation suit for the next nine years.
 When Medgar Evers sued in 1963 to desegregate schools in Jackson, Mississippi, White Citizens Council member Byron De La Beckwith murdered him.
 Two subsequent trials resulted in hung juries.
 Beckwith was not convicted of the murder until 1994.